 We take the aid to the hotspots ourselves and do it immediately

-We have set up a functioning logistics network that will deliver the aid fast - to hotspots where others do not dare or do not want to go.
-Many aid organisations do not go into danger zones, but medical and food aid is critical there today.
+We have set up a functioning logistics network that will deliver the aid to hotspots where others do not dare or do not want to go and we do it fast.
+Many aid organisations do not go into danger zones but medical supplies and food aid is critical there today.